• HOME

 And unlike hitting someone with your fist, where your technique needs to be perfect to avoid breaking the small bones in your hand, your elbow is composed of great big resilient bones.
 So with an elbow strike you don’t have to worry about breaking anything other than your opponent.

-Trouble is, there are a LOT of different elbow strikes taught in the martial arts.
+There are a LOT of different elbow strikes taught in the martial arts.
 And most of them haven’t really been tested in a very long time.

 Fortunately we can look at martial arts like Muay Thai and MMA to get a pretty darn good idea of what happens when you whump someone with your elbow, as well as what the exactly the best ways to do that might be.